magento/magento2-functional-testing-framework/docs/commands/mftf.md

 #### Description

-Generate PHP code from the tests defined in XML files.
+Perform XML schema validation and generate PHP code from the tests defined in XML files.
 The path is set in the `TESTS_MODULE_PATH` [configuration] parameter.

 #### Usage